One Day in Munich: The Best Itinerary + Map, Tips & Guide

 Munich Stadtmuseum

-On your way to Münchner Stadtmuseum, you will pass through the gate known as Sendlinger Tor, which is one the last remaining parts of the Munich city wall and has been standing since the 1500s.
+On your way to Münchner Stadtmuseum, you will pass through the gate known as Sendlinger Tor, which is one the last remaining parts of the medieval Munich city walls and has been standing since the 1500s.
 The city wall has been through many changes and had a middle tower until 1808, and three arches until 1906.

 The Stadtmuseum is Munich’s history museum and shows the history of the city from its beginnings to the present day.
 There are a range of permanent and special exhibitions and pop-up galleries which showcase the story of the city and its involvement in shaping both Bavarian and German culture.